 Screening for neonatal hypoglycemia

-The American Academy of Pediatrics (AAP) recommends that screening for neonatal hypoglycemia be limited to at-risk infants (i.e., infants born to diabetic mothers; infants who are large or small for gestational age; late preterm infants born between 34–37 weeks), and infants who experience birth injury.
+The American Academy of Pediatrics (AAP) recommends that screening for neonatal hypoglycemia be limited to at-risk infants (i.e., infants born to mothers with diabetes or gestational diabetes; infants who are large or small for gestational age; late preterm infants born between 34–37 weeks), and infants who experience birth injury.
 The AAP also recommends that the frequency and duration of screening be based on the infant’s risk level.
 In other words, medical necessity (rather than policy or routine) should determine the need for NH screening and treatment.

 A summary of the guidelines follow: